 Nanomaterials are chemical substances or materials that are manufactured and used at a very small scale.
 They are developed to exhibit novel characteristics (such as increased strength, chemical reactivity or conductivity).
 Nanomaterials are already used in more than 1000 products and have the potential to improve quality of life.
 However, new materials may also pose a risk to people’s health and the environment and there is still scientific uncertainty about their use.
 Read more Read less

-We work closely with European and international partners on the development, characterization, and toxicological evaluation of nanomaterials.
+We work closely with European and international partners on the development, characterisation and toxicological evaluation of nanomaterials.
 Our research has important implications for the safe development of nanomaterials.
 We work to understand, assess exposure and minimise the risks associated with nanomaterials in various consumer products.

 We focus on developing methodologies for toxicological evaluation of nanomaterials.
 We have studied nanomaterials with a broad range of applications, including as a drug delivery vehicle, reinforcement agent in advanced materials, and catalyst in environment pollution treatment.
 A key aim is to develop animal-free models and methods for nanomaterials toxicity assessment.
 A range of 2D and 3D cell cultures have been well characterised for use as surrogates for organ-specific toxicity modelling.

-Central government eg. Department for Environment, Food and Rural Affairs (Defra), Department of Health (DH), Department for Transport (DfT), Health and Safety Executive (HSE)
+Central government eg. Department for Environment, Food and Rural Affairs (Defra), Department of Health (DH), Department for Transport (DfT), Health and Safety Executive (HSE);

-European government (EU framework research projects), European Food Safety Authority (EFSAUK)
+European government (EU framework research projects), European Food Safety Authority (EFSAUK);

-UK research bodies and Universities.
+UK research bodies and universities.